-The Projects Booklet is made up of 25 short-term global mission projects each with a connection to the Diocese of Green Bay.
+The Project Booklet is made up of 22 short-term global mission projects each with a connection to the Diocese of Green Bay.
 These projects provide wonderful stewardship opportunities to be missionary disciples.
+They are also a great gift idea.
 The booklet can be used for classrooms, youth groups, communities, or parishes.
 Projects provide a compassionate giving option at Christmas or Lent.
 100% of contributions go directly to the projects.
 Here are a just a few examples of World Mission Services Projects.

 Adopt a Llama- St. Francis Xavier Cathedral and St. John the Evangelist young adults held a Llama Extravaganza for Lent.
 They conducted a collection to adopt a llama and support the Community of St. Paul in Vacas, Bolivia.